bbauska/W3Cx-5of5/README.md

 7.  &lt;/script&gt;
 </pre>

-<h4>Adding an event listener to specific HTML elements
+<h4>Adding an event listener to specific HTML elements</h4>

-Instead of listening to event on the whole document (using addEventListener is the same as using window.addEventListener), we can listen to specific DOM elements.
+<p>Instead of listening to event on the whole document (using addEventListener

-For example, here is how we can listen to clicks on a specific button (whereas clicks on the rest of the document will be ignored).
+is the same as using window.addEventListener), we can listen to specific DOM elements.
+For example, here is how we can listen to clicks on a specific button (whereas clicks on the rest of the document will be ignored).</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 204.
 (10) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">